 The United Kingdom Modern Slavery Act 2015, the Australia Commonwealth Modern Slavery Act 2018, and Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act require certain businesses to disclose information relating to their steps to prevent and reduce the risks of modern slavery and human trafficking in their operations and supply chains.
-The following Statement of Meta Platforms, Inc. on behalf of its covered subsidiaries1 responds to these requirements for the fiscal year ended December 31, 2023.
+The following Statement of Meta Platforms, Inc. on behalf of its covered subsidiaries responds to these requirements for the fiscal year ended December 31, 2024.

-Business, Structure, and Supply Chains About Meta.
+Business, Structure, and Supply ChainsAbout Meta.
 Meta Platforms, Inc. is a publicly traded (NASDAQ: META) multinational social technology company incorporated in Delaware in July 2004 with our corporate headquarters located in Menlo Park, California.
-As of December 31, 2023, Meta employed 67,317 people worldwide.
+As of December 31, 2024, Meta employed 74,067 people worldwide.
 Our workforce and infrastructure are present in approximately 90 cities around the globe, the majority of which have a sales presence.
 Additional information can be found on this website.

 Meta's Business Operations and Activities.
-Our mission is to give people the power to build community and bring the world closer together.
+Our mission is to build the future of human connection and the technology that makes it possible.
 All of our products, including our apps, share the vision of helping to bring the metaverse to life.
-We build technology that helps people connect and share, find communities, and grow businesses.
-Our products enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality ("VR") and mixed reality ("MR") headsets, and wearables.
+We build